Group Privacy Notice

 1.3.
 Unless otherwise indicated our services will not be targeted at, nor will they be offered or available, to the residents of any particular country where their advertisement, offer or sale is restricted or prohibited by law or regulation or where a Group company is not appropriately licensed.

-1.4 The Isle of Man Data Protection Act 2018 (DPA 2018) permitted the EU General Data Protection Regulation (GDPR) and EU Law Enforcement Directive (LED) to be applied to the Isle of Man by ‘Order’ and brought into effect through ‘Implementing Regulations’.
+1.4 The Isle of Man Data Protection Act 2018 (DPA 2018) permitted the EU General Data Protection Regulation (GDPR) and EU Law Enforcement Directive (LED) to be applied to the Isle of Man by ‘Order’ and brought into effect through ‘Implementing Regulations’ (the Data Protection Laws).

 1.5 The Data Protection Regulations came into effect on 1 August 2018 with only a few transitional arrangements and savings.